What is a CT scan?

 - the scanner makes a soft fan like noise, with some clicking as the pictures are taken.

-If your Doctor has decided your child will need sedating or general anaesthesia in order to lie still enough for the scan, you will be given special instructions.
+- may need sedation or general anaesthesia so they lie still enough for the scan.
+If your doctor has decided that your child needs this, you will be given special instructions.

 What is intravenous (IV) contrast?

 IV contrast is a clear liquid that shows on the CT images.
-It is very helpful in clearly visualising the blood vessels and is very important in some CT scan examinations.
-The IV contrast is given via injection into a vein mostly found in the patient’s arm.
+It is very helpful in clearly visualising the blood vessels and organs in the body and is very important in some CT scan examinations.
+A cannula may be required as the IV contrast is given via injection into a vein mostly found in the patient’s arm.

 What is oral contrast?

-Oral contrast is a drink your child will need to have before a CT scan of the Abdomen.
+Oral contrast is a drink your child will need to have before a CT scan of the abdomen.
 It is used to tell the bowel apart from other abdominal structures that lie very close to the bowel.
-The oral contrast is very safe and does not require a formal consent.
+The oral contrast is very safe and does not need a formal consent.

 Important safety considerations